NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (2) Potential models for the Future Stewards include, but are not limited to:

-(3) A Youth and Elder Council Model, composed of:
+    (a) A Youth and Elder Council Model, composed of:

-    (a) Nine youths, aged 16-27 years, selected through transparent civic processes.
+        (i) Nine youths, aged 16-27 years, selected through transparent civic processes.

-    (b) Nine elders, aged 60 years and above, selected through transparent civic processes; and
+        (ii) Nine elders, aged 60 years and above, selected through transparent civic processes; and

-    (c) Two Treaty Keepers, in rotating positions selected from every treaty nation, ensuring Indigenous leadership and knowledge integration.
+        (iii) Three Treaty Keepers, in rotating positions selected from every treaty nation, ensuring Indigenous leadership and knowledge integration.

-(2) A Stewardship Council Model, a small body composed of:
+    (b) A Stewardship Council Model, a small body composed of:

-    (a) One or more Elder or Knowledge Keeper.
+        (i) One or more Elder or Knowledge Keeper.

-    (b) One or more citizen chosen by civic lottery;
+        (ii) One or more citizen chosen by civic lottery;

-    (c) One or more Civic historian(s) or Scholars;
+        (iii) One or more Civic historian(s) or Scholars; and

-    (d) One or more Treaty Keeper(s), selected by and from the Treaty Renewal Council established in Part V of this Act.
+        (iv) One or more Treaty Keeper(s), selected by and from the Treaty Renewal Council established in Part V of this Act.

-(3) A model similar to the Loop Governance model, detailed in Part II, Title I of this Act.
+    (c) A model similar to the Loop Governance model, detailed in Part II, Title I of this Act.

 ### Section 161: Proposed Powers, Duties, and Limitations